lxmmxl56/Test-Code/README.md

 node node/script.js
 ```

-🐍  And some python 3 scripts in /py:
+🐍  And some python 3 scripts in /py

+Run as a module from root for the timer decorator relative import to work:

 ```
-python3 py/file.py
+python3 -m py.ae.cc_bigo
 ```